St. Maelruain's Church, Tallaght

-St. Maelruain's Church is a church of the Church of Ireland located in Tallaght, South Dublin in Ireland.
+St. Maelruain's Church is a church of the Church of Ireland located in Tallaght, South Dublin, Ireland.
 The parish is in the United Dioceses of Dublin and Glendalough.
 It occupies the site of the original Tallaght Monastery.
 The present-day church was built in 1829 on a grant of £300 by the Board of First Fruits.
 It replaced an earlier one to which the still-existing tower belonged.
 Lewis reported that that church was "in the pointed style of architecture, with pinnacles at the angles and along the sides".;

 History

 Christian worship has continued on this site for over twelve hundred years since the Celtic saint, Maelruain, founded a monastery here in the 8th century.
 This monastery became an important centre of spiritual life where the Ceilí Dé (also known as Culdees, or the servants of God) had their headquarters.

-In 1662 the churchwardens were granted a sum of £100 in compensation for damage done by Captain Alland who had been stationed there with his troops in 1651 during the Cromwellian invasion of Ireland.
+In 1662, the churchwardens were granted a sum of £100 in compensation for damage done by Captain Alland who had been stationed there with his troops in 1651 during the Cromwellian invasion of Ireland.
 He stripped the roof of the church and used the timber, slates and pews for his own house.
 He also gave the paving stones to pave the entrance to his kitchen and fed his horses from the font.

+In 1985, Tallaght Youth Service initiated a project whereby young unemployed people from the local area conducted a ground survey of the graves and graveyard at the church in order to provide them with "work experience which would help them gain permanent employment".
+Their findings were published in a booklet the following year, which also explored the history of the wider Tallaght area.
+The text from the gravestones was digitised in 2021.